 Additionally, the bill states that the owner of the agricultural operation may only be charged for the extension of sewer utilities if the owner has requested the utility extension.
 The agricultural operation may tie into any sewer utility extension made past that property at the normal cost of tie-in, with no additional costs for infrastructure improvements.
-The owner of the agricultural operation shall not be charged for the extension of water utilities if the owner has requested the utility extension, and they may tie into any water utility extension made past that property at no cost for tie-in and no cost for infrastructure improvements, except for base usable charges.
+Similarly, the owner of the agricultural operation shall not be charged for the extension of water utilities if the owner has requested the utility extension, and they may tie into any water utility extension made past that property at no cost for tie-in and no cost for infrastructure improvements, except for base usable charges.

-The protections provided by this section will be null and void if the owner of the agricultural operation develops or sells the property or farmland to a non-qualifying agricultural operation within twenty years of the date the utility extensions become operational.
+The protections afforded by this section will be null and void if the owner of the agricultural operation develops or sells the property or farmland to a non-qualifying agricultural operation within twenty (20) years of the date the utility extensions become operational.
 The act is set to take effect upon passage.

 Statutes affected: 5968: 42-82-16